 3. Teaching individuals in their preferred/prescribed 'learning style' will result in improved learning.
 There is no good evidence that this is true.

 There is a fairly simple explanation for why this might be.
 The 'VARK' Learning Styles inventory is one of the most popular and classifies people into Visual (V), Aural (A), Reading/writing (R) and Kinaesthetic (K) (or a combination of those).
 Think of learning about, well, anything - playing the guitar for example.
-You can't do that without picking it up and playing it (K), listening to your efforts as you do (A), reading instructions about what to do (R) and looking at images of finger positions for chords and notes for the music (V) - the meaning of what is being learned is so much more complex than one or two of these four modalities.
-Applying VARK to learn something simpler is not without problems - how do you make use of the fact that someone is supposedly an 'Aural' learner if they are learning to identify roadsigns to pass their driving test.
+You can't do that without picking it up and playing it (K), listening to your efforts as you do (A), reading instructions about what to do (R) and looking at images of finger positions for chords and notes for the music (V)—the meaning of what is being learned is so much more complex than one or two of these four modalities.
+Applying VARK to learn something simpler is not without problems—how do you make use of the fact that someone is supposedly an 'Aural' learner if they are learning to identify roadsigns to pass their driving test.
 That is visual information and surely has to be learned visually as it will have to be recognised visually.
-When we start to unpick it, the very idea of Learning Styles lacks basic validity.
+When we start to unpick it, the very idea of learning styless lacks basic validity.

-Summarising the summaries - yes, it matters that Learning Styles are so popular, and for a number of reasons.
+Summarising the summaries—yes, it matters that learning styles are so popular, and for a number of reasons.
 To me, the most important is that there are a lot of things that do work in education.
 Proper training of teachers, including review by their peers, is one.
-Another is practise tests for students.
+Another is practice tests for students.
 John Hattie has done an enormous amount of work to identify 'what works' in education, and his findings are summarised here (this work is not without its own controversy, but that is for another day).
 The use of Learning Styles diverts time and other resources from strategies that have been shown to work.